 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

-- women might have vaginal bleeding (spotting) that is not part of your period
+- women might have vaginal bleeding such as spotting, heavy or breakthrough bleeding that is not part of your period

 - you might feel tired, weak or lacking energy